 The same goes for paper documents, cash, passports, and visas.

-If any of your luggage comes with waterproof covers, be sure to use them on your tank bag or roll bag – especially if you keep your valuables in them.
+If any of your luggage comes with waterproof covers, ensure you use them on your tank bag or roll bag – especially if you keep your valuables in them.

 As a final touch of security, secure a bungee cord around them to stop the cover from flying off.

-In the second installment, we look at the technical aspects of riding your motorcycle in the rain.
-Including the importance of observations, acceleration, braking, cornering, and a whole host of other top tips.
+In the second instalment, we look at the technical aspects of riding your motorcycle in the rain.
+These include the importance of observations, acceleration, braking, cornering, and a whole host of other top tips.